USTC-GCL-F/Surface-Mesh-Framework-Lite/README.md

-# Mesh Viewer for Triangular Surfaces (Lite Version)
+# Framework for surface mesh processing (Lite Version)

 The program is used to load meshes and render using OpenGL. **This Lite version dose not have interactive features such as picking vertex and dargging vertex.**